Oracle Database Vault enables you to control administrative access to your data.

 These components are as follows:

 Command rules.
-A command rule is a special security policy that you can create to control how users can execute almost any SQL statement, including
+A command rule is a special security policy that you can create to control how users can run almost any SQL statement, including

 ALTER SYSTEM, database definition language (DDL), and data manipulation language (DML) statements.
-Command rules must work with rule sets to determine whether the statement is allowed.
+Command rules use rule sets to determine whether the statement is allowed.
 Configuring Command Rules, discusses command rules in detail.
 See also Oracle Database Vault Command Rule APIs.

 Factors.
 A factor is a named variable or attribute, such as a user location, database IP address, or session user, which Oracle Database Vault can recognize and use as a trusted path.
 You can use factors in rules to control activities such as authorizing database accounts to connect to the database or the execution of a specific database command to restrict the visibility and manageability of data.
 Each factor can have one or more identities.
 An identity is the actual value of a factor.
 A factor can have several identities depending on the factor retrieval method or its identity mapping logic.
 Configuring Factors, discusses factors in detail.
 See also Oracle Database Vault Factor APIs.

 Secure application roles.
 A secure application role is a special Oracle Database role that can be enabled based on the evaluation of an Oracle Database Vault rule set.
 Configuring Secure Application Roles for Oracle Database Vault, discusses secure application roles in detail.
 See also Oracle Database Vault Secure Application Role APIs.

 To augment these components, Oracle Database Vault provides a set of PL/SQL interfaces and packages.
 Oracle Database Vault PL/SQL Interfaces and Packages provides an overview.